i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 - Unencrypted record is longer because there is less encryption overhead

-The request record does not contain any explicit tunnel or reply keys.
+The request record does not contain any ChaCha reply keys.
 Those keys are derived from a KDF.
 See below.

 All fields are big-endian.